Akkhan06/Foreign-language/README.md

 - how many have language in the world
 - who is the best language
 - which language easily to learn
-- which language is the best for you
+- which the bset language for you
 - Finally you will best way to learn in your switching language